ekhadley/subliminal/README.md

             - for each sequence:
                - for each token:
                   - get the model's logit on the true next token.
-                  -  record the frequency of that numerical token given all previous numerical tokens
+                  - record the frequency of that true token given all previous numerical tokens
             - use the full-sequence frequencies to calculate implied logits.
             - find logit bias.
             - profit.

          - the obvious issue is combinatorial explosion.
 Too many possible sequences/rollouts so the sample sizes per each would be pretty low. lotta noise
-            - could just filter for those with high count?
+            - could just filter for those with high count? (wont be many im guessing)
             - could use not the full sequence? maybe just pairs or triplets?
+            - As a restricted case, we can use this method for the very first token without loss of generality.

     - This suggests an experiment:
        - take the mean sae feat difference (between the control and animal numbers) and DLA it with the numerical tokens.